Khalen Saunders: Kansas City Chiefs

 Saunders was selected by the Kansas City Chiefs in the third round with the 84th overall pick in the 2019 NFL draft.
 Saunders won Super Bowl LIV when the Chiefs defeated the San Francisco 49ers 31–20.

 Saunders was placed on injured reserve on September 19, 2020 after suffering a dislocated elbow in Week 1.
 He was activated on October 24.

 On November 30, 2021, Saunders was placed on injured reserve.
 He was activated on January 24, 2022.

 In 2022, Saunders helped the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38–35 with Saunders recording two tackles and a sack in the game.

 New Orleans Saints

 On March 17, 2023, Saunders signed a three-year, $14.5 million contract with the New Orleans Saints.

-In 2024, during the Saints' Week 5 game against the Chiefs, Saunders recorded the first interception of his career on a deflected pass in the end zone and returned the ball 37 yards.
+In 2024, during the Saints' Week 5 game against the Chiefs, Saunders recorded the first interception of his career against Patrick Mahomes on a deflected pass in the end zone and returned the ball 37 yards.
 The Saints scored a touchdown on the ensuing drive, but ultimately lost the game 26–13.